Reghay-repo/developer-kit/README.md

 **Features:**
 *   **Component Scaffolding:** Interactively generates the boilerplate for a new component, including the component file, an index for the component, and updates to the main library entry point.
+*  **Framework Wrappers:** Optionally generates thin wrapper components for **React (.tsx)** and **Vue (.vue)**.
+These wrappers provide a more native developer experience by handling prop passing and type inference, making it seamless to integrate the Web Components into a framework-specific project.
 *   **AI-Powered Documentation (PoC):** When enabled during scaffolding, the script calls the Google Gemini API to generate a professional JSDoc comment block for the new component, providing a head start on documentation.
 This tool significantly improves the developer experience (DX) by reducing manual setup, preventing errors, and enforcing consistent code structure, directly supporting the "Software Factory" mission of accelerating development.